RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #157, #158

+Started working on a revamped system for Forever Fights.
+I am setting up lobbies to be explicitly joinable from the front of the lobby.
+Also I want people to be able to manually create lobbies when they walk up to an available room.
+This will result in more channels used, so less available rooms overall.
+So less rooms means not everyone can fit in when there are 16 people.
+So I would like to implement an infinite matchmaking search that will keep scrolling until a lobby becomes available.
+Right now I'm just making the system with 3 lobbies to see how many channels it is going to take per lobby.

 ## #151, #152, #153, #154, #155, #156

 Started a whole new aesthetic for Risk so we can get Risk published, the